tsotne-ch/tsotne-ch/README.md

 Full stack web developer currently interested in mobile app development with Flutter alongside data structures and algorithms with C and C++

 *   📍  I'm based in Georgia, Tbilisi 🇬🇪
-*   📱  I'm learning app development with Flutter
+*   📱  I'm learning app development with Expo
 *   ✉️  You can contact me by email at [tchavtchavadze.ts@gmail.com](mailto:tchavtchavadze.ts@gmail.com)
-*   🚀  I'm currently working on a [Beta webpage for my school](http://vekua.vercel.app)
+*   🚀  I'm currently working on a Portfolio page
 *   🤝  I'm open to collaborating on projects involving React and/or Express JS

-  Im batman... shh

 ### Techstack
 <p align="left">